PetraOleum/2016-Notes/Cellular Regulation.markdown

 "There is never an answer to this kind of question in your notes."
 This is a common exam question, which people either do terribly or really well.
 Either do well&mdash;practise&mdash;or don't attempt.
 Make an answer to this question before Friday.

-Homework: 50 words on how you measure the change in gene expression of the cannabinoid receptor in response to treatment with Revellade of cells grown in a petri dish.
+**Homework**: 50 words on how you measure the change in gene expression of the cannabinoid receptor in response to treatment with Revellade of cells grown in a petri dish.

 Grow (in triplicate) the cells in petri dishes; treat one set with Revellade and one without.
 After appropriate growth period, extract RNA with trizole and reverse transcribe to cDNA.
 A pair of forward and reverse primers should be obtained such that they cross an exon boundary in some way, preferably within the sequence of the primer, to avoid amplifying the original DNA over the cDNA.
 A housekeeping gene is not needed to normalise for cells grown in petri dishes.
 Perform quantitative rt-PCR with the cDNA samples and the primers to find the &Delta; in the time to reach the threshold between treated and untreated cells.
 Fluorescence can be measured via SYBR green, which may lead to false positives from primer dimers, or taqman.

-Homework: THC is an agonist to the cannabinoid receptor.
+**Homework**: THC is an agonist to the cannabinoid receptor.
 How would you measure cannabinoid expression changes from treatment by THC?

+Treat a group of rats with THC, and a control group without.
+Select some housekeeping genes that you expect to have constant gene expression regardless of the presence or absense of THC.
+Extract RNA from treated and untreated rats with trizole and reverse transcribe to cDNA.
+Select primers that cross exon boundaries to avoid amplifying the original DNA and run RT-PCR to compare cannabinoid gene expression to the housekeeping genes; verify that the houskeeping genes have constant gene expression.

+Similarly, extract proteins from the brains of the rats and run a Western Blot to compare protein abundance in treated and untreated rats.
+Also use IHC to find locations?

 #### Measuring RNA quantities